thriveth/Pychelle/README.md

 ~~~

 When not working interactively, the model, data and other quantities can now
-be retreived as properties of the `Spectrum2D` object, e.g.
+be retrieved as properties of the `Spectrum2D` object, e.g.

 ~~~python
 fluxes = sn.flux  # Integrated flux for each model component